ARA Alférez Sobral: Falklands War

 In the early hours of 3 May 1982, the vessel was hit by at least two Sea Skua anti-ship missiles fired by British Westland Lynx HAS.Mk.2/3 helicopters.

-At the time the ship was approximately 60 nmi north of the Falkland Islands searching for the crew of a Canberra (B-110) bomber that had been shot down two days earlier by an AIM-9 Sidewinder AAM (air-to-air missile) fired from a British BAe Sea Harrier FRS.Mk.1 (XZ451).
+At the time the ship was approximately 60 nmi north of the Falkland Islands searching for the crew of a Canberra bomber that had been shot down two days earlier by an AIM-9 Sidewinder AAM (air-to-air missile) fired from a British BAe Sea Harrier FRS.Mk.1 (XZ451).
 The Alférez Sobral was initially spotted by a Westland Sea King helicopter.
-When the helicopter approached to investigate and was engaged by Alférez Sobral's fore Oerlikon cannon.
-The helicopter retreated and requested an armed response.
+When the helicopter approached to investigate and was engaged by Alférez Sobral's fore Oerlikon 20 mm cannon, the helicopter retreated and requested an armed response.

 In response HMS Coventry and HMS Glasgow launched their Westland Lynx HAS.Mk.2/3 helicopters.
 Coventry's Lynx (XZ242) attacked first, firing two Sea Skua (air-to-surface) anti-ship missiles.
-One of the missiles narrowly missed the bridge, the second hit Alférez Sobral's fibreglass motorboat, injuring the crew of a 20 mm cannon and knocking out the radio aerials.
+One of the missiles narrowly missed the bridge, the second hit Alférez Sobral's fibreglass motorboat, injuring the crew of an Oerlikon cannon and knocking out the radio aerials.

 Twenty minutes later Glasgow's Lynx (XZ247) launched two more missiles, at least one of which struck the bridge, causing extensive damage.
-The attack killed eight of the crew—including the ship's captain, Lieutenant Commander Sergio Gómez Roca—and injured eight.
+The attack killed eight of the crew, including the ship's captain, Lieutenant Commander Sergio Gómez Roca, and injured eight.
 The Alférez Sobral lost all her electrical power, radio, radar and compass; she had no working navigational aids other than a landing compass, unsuitable for sailing.